labsyspharm/cylinter/docs/run/index.md

 ---
 layout: default-cylinter
 title: Running CyLinter
-nav_order: 4
+nav_order: 3
 has_children: false
 ---

 # Running CyLinter

 ## Step 1:
 Ensure that the desired configurations for a given analysis have been set in CyLinter's [YAML configuration file]({{ site.baseurl }}/workflow/input#yaml-configuration-file).
-A copy of this file can be found in the Mamba environment into which CyLinter was installed (`.../mambaforge/envs/cylinter/config.yml`)
+A copy of this file can be found in the virtual environment into which CyLinter was installed (`.../mambaforge/envs/cylinter/config.yml`)

 ## Step 2:
-Activate the Mamba environment:
+Activate the CyLinter virtual environment:

 ``` bash
 mamba activate cylinter